 Higher education in modern conditions stands as the leading field, which ensures competitive abilities and advantages of the company, because it directly affects the creation of human and intellectual capital, organizational capital, and the competence of personnel (intellectual workers).
 A strong academic community creates a positive and proactive climate that attracts domestic and foreign investments.
 H. Jonson (1974) defined three basic university functions: public good (conditional: socio-cultural capital), research activity, and youth training.
 D. Bear (1974) analyzes higher education as a company that produces different products, primarily human capital.
 According to De Grof et al. (1998), the university performs four basic functions: teaching and scientific research, expansion of academic and scientific knowledge, education and research at a high level, and providing expert and specialized services to the wider community (governments and/or the private sector, including the labor market).

 In a modern knowledge economy, the creation of knowledge depends on the synergy between academic community, business community, and the government.
 Each actor must be connected with a certain segment of economy: universities are responsible for creating innovations, companies create a new value, and the government manages interactions (transactions) between actors, preserves social goods and rules (Leydesdorff, 2006).
 Some authors, such as H. Etzkowitz (2002, p.
 16), distinguish two extreme models for the configuration of the mentioned dynamic links: the etatist model and the laissez-faire model (conditionally: neoliberal).

 It is symptomatic that during the visit of considered countries, Nobel laureate E. Maskin (2017) received a reliable information from the official about the great decline in quality in their higher education (expressed through a very low investments in science - 0.1-0.3% GDP, a relatively small number of scientific references, inflation of diplomas that are not covered by appropriate knowledge, and increased number of plagiarism), in which improvisation replaces creativity.
 And then he said: "If you want better results, invest in education."

-We conducted a survey on a sample of 300 respondents in each of the observed countries in order to determine the perception on the impact of individual social relations on the quality of sociocultural capital.
+Results of the survey on the impact of certain groups on socio-cultural capital lations on the quality of socio-cultural capital.
 Respondents had a simple task to answer three questions: